 Once Jill evaluates Argument 1 and her justification for that argument, she can rephrase her argument in the following way:

-- The belief that “if it’s wrong to kill people without an overriding reason to do so, then capital punishment is wrong in our society” is more plausible than the alternatives (because it’s unclear how we can have an overriding reason to have capital punishment in our society).
+The belief that “if it’s wrong to kill people without an overriding reason to do so, then the death penalty is wrong in our society” is more plausible than the alternatives (because it’s unclear how we can have an overriding reason to have the death penalty in our society).

-- Therefore, we have some reason to agree that “capital punishment is wrong in our society.”
+Therefore, we have some reason to agree that “the death penalty is wrong in our society.”

 One way philosophers tend to strengthen their arguments and make them less one-sided is to consider objections to their arguments, and attempt to dispel the objections by replying to them.
-Replies to objections are usually also arguments known as “rebuttals” or “counterarguments.”
+Replies to objections are usually also arguments known as counterarguments.

 Consider Argument 1B and Jill’s justifications for her argument.
-Jill’s second premise should already take objections into consideration because she should argue that reasons to have capital punishment aren’t good, so there’s no overriding reason to kill our criminals in our society.
+Jill’s second premise should already take objections into consideration because she should argue that reasons to have the death penalty aren’t good, so there’s no overriding reason to kill our criminals in our society.
 She should argue that revenge, making people feel good, and the idea that evil people deserve to die are all insufficient reasons to kill criminals.
 However, there could still be more objections worth discussing.
-In particular, there could be objections given to premise 1.
-Some people might object that they don’t share the relevant intuitions and that we should accept that “nothing is morally wrong.”
-Jill could then reply that either she personally would prefer to live under a social contract that forbids people from killing each other, or she could examine more evidence that could explain how we know that killing people is usually wrong.
-For example, she could discuss her belief that human life has value and argue that this is the best explanation of widespread acceptance that “killing people is usually wrong.”
+In particular, there could be objections given to premise 2.
+Some people might object that the death penalty might deter people from killing one another.
+If they know they will die for committing such a crime, then they might choose not to commit such a crime.
+Jill could then reply that there is no evidence that such a punishment is needed to deter such a crime—it doesn’t seem to deter crime any better than life in prison.

-Most arguments people create are missing premises, rely on unstated assumptions, lack sufficient evidence to reach their conclusions, the conclusions are arrogantly assumed to be proven, and they fail to take objections into consideration.
-Most objections people create against arguments are vague and fail to disprove the conclusions of the arguments they oppose because they rarely consider the plausibility of the premises, conclusions, and form of reasoning used.
+Most arguments people give are missing premises, rely on unstated assumptions, lack sufficient evidence to reach their conclusions, the conclusions are arrogantly assumed to be proven, and they fail to take objections into consideration.
+Most objections people create against arguments are vague and fail to disprove the conclusions of the arguments they oppose because people tend not to consider the plausibility of the premises, conclusions, and form of reasoning used.
 Nonetheless, experience and careful thought can lead to improved reasoning.
 Philosophers sometimes make the same mistakes in reasoning as everyone else, but they are interested in improving their behavior and learning from their mistakes.